Bachelor of Science in Fire Science

 Purdue Global is recognized by the U.S. Fire Administration as an official Fire and Emergency Services Higher Education (FESHE) institution.
 The Bachelor of Science in Fire Science closely follows the FESHE model and is designed to provide you with foundational skills in firefighter safety, building codes, fire prevention, code inspection, and firefighting strategy and tactics.
 In addition, the program explores technical, legal, and social aspects of arson, the application of technology to firefighting, and the psychological effects of fire dynamics.
 The program serves fire service professionals seeking enhanced skills and a broad spectrum of knowledge in the field of fire science.
 The curriculum includes analytical approaches to fire protection and investigation, disaster and fire defense planning, hazardous materials management, fire protection structure and system design, and the role of the fire service within the community.

 If you have already completed an associate’s or bachelor’s degree from an accredited institution, you may be eligible for degree requirements to be waived and replaced with advanced start credit.
-Refer to Advanced Start Credit in Bachelor’s Degrees in the Prior Learning Assessment section for details.
+Refer to Advanced Start Credit in Bachelor’s Degrees for details.

 Accelerated Master's Degree Options

-If you are interested in earning a master's degree in human services, legal studies, psychology, or public administration, consider an accelerated master's degree option.
+If you are interested in earning a master's degree, consider an accelerated master's degree option.
 Refer to the Progression Requirements section for details.

 The Bachelor of Science in Fire Science program consists of a minimum of 180 quarter credit hours.
 Upon successful completion of the program, graduates will be awarded a bachelor of science degree.